What Is a Brand Representative?

 A brand representative or brand ambassador is the face of your brand.
 They promote your brand both offline and online to your target audience.
 They’re also responsible for maintaining the company’s reputation as a business people can trust.

 They offer a consistent, authentic, and engaging approach to representing your brand.
-This ensures your brand’s message is not only delivered as a company to person but also person to person, or better still, friend to friend.
+This ensures your brand’s message is not only delivered as company to person but also person to person, or better still, friend to friend.

 This all leads to the end goal of promoting and maintaining a strong brand image across all channels.